skyl/bonsai/index.md

 and
 can be adapted to any existing methodology that you want to use: Scrum, Kanban, Lean, eXtreme Programming, or any other.
-Feel free to study all of these methods and spend 15 years practicing them and understanding their strengths and weaknesses in different contexts.
-Or, almost as good, read this book and the synthesis of principles that it represents and receive a concise view of what makes a software team "agile" in the original sense of the word.
+Feel free to study all of these methods and spend decades practicing them and understanding their strengths and weaknesses in different contexts.
+Or, almost as good, read this book, and the synthesis of principles that it represents, and receive a concise view of what makes a software team agile.

 ## The Goal of All Agile Software Process